nlybe/Elgg-Sharemaps/README.md

 == 2.
 Installation ==
-Requires: 2.1.x
+Requires: Elgg 2.1.x

 1. Upload sharemaps in "/mod/" elgg folder
 2. Activate the plugin in the administration panel
-3. Ensure that images at 'mod/sharemaps/graphics' are readable from web server
+3. In 'Administration/Configure/Settings/Share Maps' you can configure several map options and select which type of maps to enable
-4. In 'Administration/Configure/Settings/Share Maps' you can configure several map options
+4. Ensure that images at 'mod/sharemaps/graphics' are readable from web server